 We have a full Canva Pro review you can use to compare functionality.

-Is Adobe Spark Good?
+Is Adobe Creative Cloud Express (Adobe Spark) Good?

-Therefore, it is ideal for eager DIY business owners and creatives, and for anyone who can’t afford a professional graphic designer still needs professional materials to promote their business.
+Therefore, it is ideal for eager DIY business owners and creatives, and for anyone who can’t afford a professional graphic designer and still needs professional materials to promote their business.

 Now it’s time for you to judge yourself!